HumanNeRF-SE: A Simple yet Effective Approach to Animate HumanNeRF with Diverse Poses: Experiments

 \subsection{Qualitative Evaluation}

 In previous work, researchers often divide data into a certain ratio as novel pose experiments for quantitative evaluation.
-However, in the most widely used dataset \textsc{zju-mocap}, performers repeat the same action in a set of data.
+However, in the most widely used dataset \textsc{ZJU-MoCap}, performers repeat the same action in a set of data.
 This leads to the poses in evaluation data being highly similar to poses used for training.
 Although we mitigate pose leakage issues through few-shot input, a considerable portion of poses in the evaluation data are still similar, resulting in limited difference in the average results.

 A simple way to avoid pose leakage problem is to use completely different action sequences as evaluation.
-But as there is no ground truth of \textsc{zju-mocap}, we provided comparison results as Figure~\ref{fig:zju-nogt}, and synthesized over 200 zero-shot pose images and converted them into 20 videos, which were subjectively evaluated by six or more evaluators as shown in Figure~\ref{fig:subjective-reasearch}.
+But as there is no ground truth of \textsc{ZJU-MoCap}, we provided comparison results as Figure~\ref{fig:zju-nogt}, and synthesized over 200 zero-shot pose images and converted them into 20 videos, which were subjectively evaluated by six or more participants as shown in Figure~\ref{fig:subjective-reasearch}.

-The entire evaluation process is single-blind, meaning that the evaluators do not know which specific method generated the results.
-We also included some test seeds, which serve as the Ground Truth, and all of these seeds received high scores from the evaluators, indicating that their evaluations were professional and objective.
-The evaluators were asked to evaluate the video in terms of image distortion, artifacts, details, plausibility, and precision, and to provide a final score that was assigned to one of three different levels.
+The entire evaluation process is single-blind, meaning that the participants do not know which specific method generated the results.
+We also included some test seeds, which serve as the Ground Truth, and all of these seeds received high scores from the participants, indicating that their evaluations were professional and objective.
+The participants were asked to evaluate the video in terms of image distortion, artifacts, details, plausibility, and precision, and to provide a final score that was assigned to one of three different levels.

-As a result, almost all the evaluators subjectively think our results have a better performance.
+As a result, almost all the participants subjectively think our results have a better performance.
 Our results were classified as perfect in significantly higher numbers than HumanNeRF, with fewer votes for flaws.
 However, both the results performed poorly in cases of poor data quality.